a1k0n/a1k0n.github.io/_posts/2015-11-09-javascript-ft2-player.md

 [source code is on GitHub](https://github.com/a1k0n/jsxm/) if you'd like to check it out.

+Hit "Load" to load a few other .XMs I have handy on my web host, or drag and drop an .xm from your computer onto the player window.

 FastTracker 2 looks like this:

 ![FastTracker II screenshot](/img/ft2.png)